 What is the price of the prize?

-The Price of the Prize is a documentary by Canadian filmmaker Brandy Yanchyk.
-It follows the First Nations’ fight to end grizzly bear trophy hunting in the Great Bear Rainforest in British Columbia.
+The Price of the Prize is a 2019 documentary by Brandy Yanchyk that dives into the Indigenous-led movement to end grizzly bear trophy hunting in British Columbia’s Great Bear Rainforest.

 What is the meaning of first prize?